 Middlesex County STEM Charter School is located in Perth Amboy and serves students in grades kindergarten through grade 5.
 The school's focus is to prepare students for high-tech jobs by providing a foundation in science, technology, engineering, and math.
 Preference is given to students living within Perth Amboy, but the school is open to all New Jersey residents.

 There are currently 23 private schools in Edison serving 3,889 students, with a student-to-teacher ratio is 14:1.
-Of the schools, four are Montessori schools, eight schools are faith-based, two schools are for students with development disorders who need specialized education, twenty offer some form of pre-K program, seven offer elementary and middle education, and three offer high school education.
+Of the schools, four are Montessori schools, eight schools are faith-based, two schools are for students with development disorders who need specialized education, 20 offer some form of pre-K program, seven offer elementary and middle education, and three offer high school education.

 One of the most well-known of Edison's private schools is Wardlaw+Hartridge School.
 This school enrolls students in pre-K through grade 12 and has been around since 1882.
 Currently, it is the only private school in the Edison area that offers all grades of primary education.